Linear Relationship Definition

 Let us take a real-world example of a grocery store, where its budget is independent variableIndependent VariableIndependent variable is an object or a time period or a input value, changes to which are used to assess the impact on an output value (i.e. the end objective) that is measured in mathematical or statistical or financial modeling. and items to be stocked are the dependent variable.
 Consider the budget as $2,000, and the grocery items are 12 snack brands ($1-$2 per pack), 12 cold drink brands ($2-$4 per bottle), 5 cereal brands ($5-$7 per pack), and 40 personal care brands ($3-$30 per product).
 Because of budget constraints and varying prices, purchasing more of one will require purchasing lesser of the other.

 Whether graphically or mathematically, y’s value is dependent on x, which gives a straight line on the graph.
 Here is a quick formula to understand the linear correlationCorrelationCorrelation is a statistical measure between two variables that is defined as a change in one variable corresponding to a change in the other.
 It is calculated as (x(i)-mean(x))*(y(i)-mean(y)) / ((x(i)-mean(x))2 * (y(i)-mean(y))2. between variables.

 y = mx + b

 In the formula, m denotes the slope.
-While b is the Y-intercept or the point on the graph crossing the y axis with the x coordinate being zero.
-If the values of m, x and b are given, one can easily get the value of y.
-The same can be graphically plotted to show the linear relationship.
-Let us understand the process when the values for x and y variables are assumed as follows in the sum below:
+At the same time, b is the Y-intercept or the point on the graph crossing the y-axis with the x coordinate being zero.
+If the values of m, x, and b are given, one can easily get the value of y.
+One can graphically plot the same to show the linear relationship.
+Let us understand the process when the values for the x and y variables are assumed as follows in the sum below: